Antietam Lake

-Antietam Lake is a reservoir located in Berks County, Pennsylvania entirely within the Antietam Lake Park.
-The lake was formerly owned by the city of Reading.
+Antietam Lake is a reservoir located entirely within Antietam Lake Park in Berks County, Pennsylvania.
+The reservoir was formerly owned by the city of Reading.
 It was purchased by Berks County in 2006.
 The lake is surrounded by 643 acres of park land.

-Historical Information
+History

 A beautiful waterfall formed by the dam can be seen on your way into Antietam Lake Park.
-Also, a historical spring house is located in the park.
-It is believed to be over one-hundred fifty years old and is still intact.
+A historical spring house is also located in the park.
+It is believed to be over 150 years old and is still intact.
 It is one of the main historical attractions in the park.
-In addition, a historical home on the property known as Bingaman House has been restored and is an environmental educational center.
+In addition, a historical home on the property, known as Bingaman House, has been restored and is an environmental educational center.

-Geographical Information
+Geography

-The lake is formed by the disbandment of the Antietam Creek.
-The lake is stocked annually with trout.
+The reservoir is formed by the disbandment of Antietam Creek.
+It is stocked with trout annually.